oogles/djem/docs/topics/permissions.rst

 Permissions default open
 ------------------------

-An important concept in Djem's object-level permissions system is that permissions default *open* at the object level.
+An important concept in Djem's OLP system is that permissions default *open* at the object level.
 That is to say, unless explicit logic is given to dictate how an object-level permission should be granted/denied, it is assumed to be granted.
 As such, an object-level permission check on an object with no defined object-level access methods is equivalent to a model-level permission check for the same permission.

-This makes the system interchangeable with the existing Django permissions system.
+This makes the system interchangeable with the default Django permissions system.
 Common code can check permissions at the object level and will be unaffected if no object-level access control exists for a given model - it doesn't need to pick and choose whether to use object-level or model-level permission checking.

 Checking permissions
 ====================

-The main ways of using the object-level permissions system to check a user's permissions on a specific object are:
+The main ways of using the OLP system to check a user's permissions on a specific object are:

 * the ``permission_required`` decorator for function-based views or ``PermissionRequiredMixin`` mixin for class-based views
 * the ``ifperm`` and ``ifnotperm`` template tags